top of page

 The brain wires for habit.
 Habits promote efficiency.
 We don't have to think to walk for example.
 By contrast, goal-directed behavior (like learning to meditate or learning to play an instrument), is characterized by active deliberation and exacts higher computational costs (Daw et al., 2005).
 Automaticity allows the brain to free up attentional and decision-making resources.
 However, automaticity can also be detrimental and lead to bad habits, compulsions, and addictions.

-But the brain can reorganize itself.
+If we don't like the music, we can configure the music box to play any sequence of tones.
+Similarly, if we don't like the outputs, we can learn to rewrite the code.
+The brain can reorganize itself.
 The brain's ability to do this is called neuroplasticity.
 The brain's of young children are very plastic; they learn easily.
 Connections become more stable in adults because glue-like glia hold neurons in place.
 Adults learn differently than children.
 For adults, it’s not so much about adding or deleting connections, but tuning the strength of synapses.

 It takes time for connections to build strong signal strength and for familiar and strong ones to weaken until they are extinguished.
 The speed of habit formation or extinction differs- from a few weeks to months or years- depending on the habit and other factors (Camerer, 2023).
 There are over 80 billion neurons.
 Each is connected to thousands of other neurons.
 The sum is over 100 trillion connections.
 That's a lot of possibilities which we see reflected in the diversity of cultures, languages, genres of music and dance, and lifestyles.